9th8/up-to-date-real-world-haskell/14-using-parsec.md

 expecting "\n\r"
 ```

-We\'ve stumbled upon the lookahead problem.
+We've stumbled upon the lookahead problem.
 It turns out that, when
-writing parsers, it\'s often very convenient to be able to \"look
+writing parsers, it's often very convenient to be able to "look
-ahead\" at the data that\'s coming in.
+ahead" at the data that's coming in.
 Parsec supports this, but before
-showing you how to use it, let\'s see how you would have to write this
+showing you how to use it, let's see how you would have to write this
 to get along without it.
-You\'d have to manually expand all the options
+You'd have to manually expand all the options
 after the `\n` like this:

 :::: captioned-content